lambdacats/lambdacats/admin.md

 ~/lambdacats $ zola build
 ```

-Then, create an initial repository in `public/`:
+Then, create an initial repository in `public/`, where `zola build` put the
+website:

 ```
 ~/lambdacats $ git init public